pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ``statistics server-off`` command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``statistics server-off`` command attempts to disable the gathering of server statistics on the current connected WBEM server  and the return of server response time by setting the GatherStatisticalData property to False in the CIM_ObjectManager instance in the Interop namespace.
-See '_Operation statistics'_ for more information on statistics in pywbem/pywbemcli and WBEM servers.
+The ``statistics server-off`` command attempts to disable statistics gathering on the current WBEM server and the returning of the server response time in the 'WBEMServerResponseTime' header field of the CIM-XML response, by setting the 'GatherStatisticalData' property to False in the 'CIM_ObjectManager' instance for the WBEM server.

+See '_Operation statistics'_ for more information on statistics in pywbemcli and WBEM servers.

-Since only some WBEM servers  actually implement statistics gathering, this request may result in an exception from the server because the Class CIM_ObjectManager or its property ``GatherStatisticalData`` do not exist in the server or the server does not allow a client to modify the property.
+Since only some WBEM server implementations actually implement statistics gathering, the command may fail, for example if the 'CIM_ObjectManager' class or its property 'GatherStatisticalData' have not been implemented by the server, or if the server does not allow a client to modify the property.

-Once the WBEM server stops returning the server response time, the  column ``Server Optimes`` no longer appears in the statistics report.
+Note that this command also affects whether the "Server Time" column of the client maintained statistics shows a value.

 .. index:: pair: statistics commands; statistics status